How A Dentist Can Help You Sleep Better

 Nighttime Teeth Grinding

 Teeth grinding or clenching (called bruxism) can wreak havoc on your oral health.
 The excessive pressure and force is far more than your teeth and jaw muscles are designed to handle.
 Therefore, patients who grind and clench their teeth are at risk for sore teeth, worn down teeth, damaged dental work and TMJ problems.
 Since teeth grinding is hard to control while you are sleeping, a custom mouth guard can be provided by your dentist to protect your teeth and TMJ from these disruptive setbacks.

 Snoring and Sleep Apnea

-A qualified sleep dentist can offer a FDA approved mouth guard to wear during the night and prevent dangerous sleep apnea episodes as well as loud snoring.
-By repositioning the jaw, the airway can remain open, and patients can enjoy a healthy quality of sound sleep.
-While CPAP machines also treat sleep apnea, many patients are unable or unwilling to tolerate these bulky appliances and prefer a sleep mouthguard instead.
+A qualified dentist can offer a FDA approved mouth guard to wear during the night and prevent dangerous episodes as well as loud snoring.
+By repositioning the jaw, the airway can remain open, and patients can get some healthy, quality rest.
+While CPAP machines also treat sleep apnea, many patients are unable or unwilling to tolerate these bulky appliances and prefer a mouthguard instead.

 Are you concerned that you or your loved one is not getting quality sleep due to teeth grinding, snoring or sleep apnea?
 Call Smile Design Studio to learn more about our custom oral appliance therapy.
 We promise high quality materials and a comfortable fit so that your sleep is as good as it should be.